dirtman/ibapi/doc/mx:add.md

 ## OPTIONS - General

+- -p &lt;preference>, --preference=&lt;preference>:

+    Specify the preference for the new record.
+Default: "10".

 - -V &lt;view>, --View=&lt;view>:

-    Specify the view of the record to fetch.
-Specify "any" to search for records in all views.
-Default: "any".
+    Specify the view for the new record.
+Default: "default".

+- -D, --Disable:

+    Disable the new record.
+Default: false.

+- -c &lt;comment>, --Comment=&lt;comment>:

+    Specify the comment for the new record.
+    Alternatively, you can specify this via the --fields option.
+    Default: "ibapi:mx:add".

+- --TTL=&lt;ttl>:

+    Specify the ttl for the new record.
+    Alternatively, you can specify this via the --fields option.

 - -F &lt;fields>, --Fields=&lt;fields>:

-    Specify a comma-separated list of field name/value pairs to restrict the record(s) fetched.

-- -R &lt;return\_fields>, --rFields=&lt;return\_fields>:

-    Specify additional fields to show when in Verbose mode.
+    Specify fields and corresponding values for the new record.
+For instance:
+    "comment=RT100931",view=default,ttl=900".

-- -f &lt;filename>, --filename=&lt;filename>:
+- -f &lt;filename>, --Filename=&lt;filename>:

-    Specify a filename containing a list of PTR records to get.
+    Specify a filename containing a list of MX records to create.
-    Each line should contain a hostname and/or an IP address, in either order, separated by one or more spaces.
+    Each line should contain a domain and an MX, separated by one or more spaces.
     Blank lines and lines beginning with "#" are ignored, as is anything on a line following a "#".

-- -r &lt;obj\_ref>, --Ref=&lt;obj\_ref>:

-    Instead of showing the name and content of the fetched record(s), show the object reference of each record.

 ## OPTIONS - API Options